sukara13/Beat-Covid-Project/README.md

-# Beat-Covid-Project 😷 🦠
+# Beat-Covid-Project

-This is the README file for the Beat Covid app.
+This is the README file for the Beat Covid app 😷 🦠.
 It's a great place to write down some notes about how your app works.
 For starters, here is some information about the other files in this folder.